 Stephen and David sign a treaty at Durham settling land disputes.
 David’s son Henry is granted Huntingdon, but Stephen keeps Northumberland, which has been claimed by the Scots for many years.
 Cumberland will form part of the Scottish territory, claimed by the Scots, it had been held by them as recently as 1092.
-Carlisle Castle is am important possession for King David
+Carlisle Castle is an important possession for King David.

 David invades Northumberland four times in support of Matilda.
-His aim may be the acquisition of Northern England, which has close religious, linguistic and cultural ties to lowland Scotland.
-He claims Northern England through his wife who is the grand-daughter of Earl Siward, the pre-conquest ruler of the North.
+His aim may be the acquisition of Northern England, which has close religious, linguistic and cultural ties to lowland Scotland, particularly through the Yorkshire and Scottish Border monasteries.
+David claims Northern England through his wife who is the grand-daughter of Earl Siward, the pre-conquest ruler of the North.

-Aug, 1138 – Bruce and Balliol plead for David’s retreat
+Aug 1138 – Bruce and Balliol address David

 The Scottish army of King David invades as far south as Yorkshire and encamps near the banks of the River Tees as it prepares to do battle with the English who are encamped near Thirsk preparing to resist the invasion.
-Norman barons Robert Bruce of Hartness (Hartlepool) and Bernard Balliol of Barnard Castle both own lands along the north bank of the River Tees in the Wapentake of Sadberge.
+Norman barons Robert Bruce of Hartness (the Hartlepool area) and Bernard Balliol of Barnard Castle both own lands along the north bank of the River Tees in the Wapentake of Sadberge, an outlying part of Northumberland.
 They are sent by the Archbishop of York to meet with David and plead for his retreat.
 The two barons are also significant landowners in Scotland.
 David refuses to back down.